×

 Expats, digital nomads and retirees living in London responded:

 "London is a very international city with many opportunities, however it can be expensive.
 You can make friends and date, however you need to make an effort.
 Unfortunately the British are quite insular and Brexit has not helped this and will not help the country economically in future.
 The National Health Service is overall quite good, however you sometimes need to be assertive to get what you need as they're always trying to save money.
 The cost of housing can be quite high, but that doesn't mean the quality or cleanliness is good.
-Renting a nice, clean flat at a reasonable price can be problematic," said an expat in London.
+Renting a nice, clean flat at a reasonable price can be problematic," remarked one expat living in London.

 What type of social life can someone expect in London?